99.9%

 the novelty of professional soccer could be

 wearing off.
 Winning always keeps fans happy.
+To the

 Battlehawks: A return to